Lombiq/GitHub-Actions/Docs/Workflows/Productivity/OpenPullRequest.md

 ```

 Setting `CHECKOUT_TOKEN` is only necessary if your repository has private submodules or if you want a specific user (not the github-actions bot) to be the author of the pull request.

+If no `target-branch` is specified, then the default branch of the repository will be used as the target branch.
+If no `source-branch` is specified, then the branch that triggered the workflow will be used as the source branch.